m-a-robinson/academic-kickstart/content/project/spm1d/index.md

 A. Prof. Jos Vanrenterghem - KU Leuven, Belgium

 This research theme primarily focuses on the integration of statistical parametric mapping into biomechanics through the use of spm1d (www.spm1d.org).
 Arguably the most influential paper is Pataky et al. (2013) which introduces vector-field analysis (multivariate statistical analysis of waveforms).
 Other technical spm1d papers address issues including non-parametric inference, regions-of-interest, homogeneity, two-way ANOVA.
 Other research has addressed biomechanical data analysis more broadly by demonstrating the likihood of false postives with 0D data analysis and 1D power analysis.
-This work has also branched into complementary methods including Functional Data Analysis and Principal Component Analysis.
+This work has also branched into complementary methods including Functional Data Analysis and Principal Component Analysis through collaboration with Dr. John Warmenhoven.